Smart-Systems-Hub/docs/Management-API-Overview.md

 In response you will get correct output.

-If you want to create Business partner group policy then please follow the steps from here:
+If user want to create Business partner group policy then please follow the steps from here:
 [How to Create Business Partner Group for Group Policy Scenario](https://smart-systems-hub.github.io/docs/How-to-use-business-partner-group.html)

 ### Creating a Contract Definition